SysSec-KAIST/LTESniffer/README.md

 Currently, LTESniffer works stably on Ubuntu 18.04/20.04/22.04.

 ### Hardware Requirement
-Achieving real-time decoding of LTE traffic requires a high-performance CPU with multiple physical cores.
-Especially when the base station has many active users during the peak hour.
-LTESniffer was able to achieve real-time decoding when running on an Intel i7-9700K PC to decode traffic on a base station with 150 active users.
+Achieving real-time decoding of LTE traffic requires a high-performance CPU with multiple physical cores, especially during peak hours when the base station has many active users.
+LTESniffer successfully achieved real-time decoding when deployed on an Intel i7-9700K PC, decoding traffic from a base station with 150 active users.

 **The following hardware is recommended**
 - Intel i7 CPU with at least 8 physical cores